Janice-cloud/gardening-workshop/README.md

 Be able to record plants planted in the garden.

+## How to use
+1. Download file
+2. "npm install" in terminal this will install all the packages required
+3. ensure MongoDB is running
+4. "npm start" to run the application in react

+## App images

+Home Page

 ## Future up dates to be able to add notes on each plant :
 * soil used
 * fertiliser used